Design Thinking: Designing for User Success

 How does it work?

-Design Thinking is a repetitive, continual, and holistic process used in problem solving.
+Design Thinking is a repetitive, continual, and holistic process used in design and problem solving.
 It’s composed of different stages of creation that converge, diverge, and repeat.
 In order to maximize benefits, we suggest using multi-disciplinary teams to execute this strategy.
 When different backgrounds work together to ideate, plan, design, and problem solve, you are more likely to find holistic, long-lasting solutions.
 Each person adds valuable information to the process, based on their field of expertise.